Android 18: In Dragon Ball Super

 Android 18 and Krillin are approached by Goku and Gohan to join the Tournament of Power, 18 agreeing due to the 10 million Zeni reward and revealing Android 17's location.
-During the tournament Android 18 chooses to fight on her own, defeating Universe 9's Sorrel, Universe 4's Shosa, and Universe 11's Tupper.
+During the tournament, Android 18 chooses to fight on her own, defeating Universe 9's Sorrel, Universe 4's Shosa, and Universe 11's Tupper.
 Rozie and Ribrianne launch a combined attack at Goku that Androids 17 and 18 deflect, the two then battling Rozie and Ribrianne.
-Android 18 knocks Ribrianne out of her transformation and she reverts to Brianne, who catches Android 18 in an energy trap while her comrades from Universe 2 send their love to her and enable her transforming back into Ribrianne but with an increase in size.
+Android 18 knocks Ribrianne out of her transformation, and she reverts to Brianne, who catches Android 18 in an energy trap while her comrades from Universe 2 send their love to her and enable her to transform back into Ribrianne, but with an increase in size.
 Android 18 concedes that she is finished before hearing Krillin screaming her name from the sidelines and breaking through Ribrianne's trap.
 With assistance from Android 17, 18 blasts through Ribrianne's giant form and eliminates her.
-Universe 3's Paparoni and Koichiarator merge to form Anilaza and Goku, Gohan, Vegeta, Frieza, 17, and 18 attempt coordinating their attacks against the being.
+Universe 3's Paparoni and Koichiarator merge to form Anilaza, and Goku, Gohan, Vegeta, Frieza, 17, and 18 attempt to coordinate their attacks against the being.
 Anilaza attempts to eat 18 before Goku intervenes, and Anilaza corners Android 17 with a series of beams that lead him off the ledge of the arena.
 Android 18 jumps off and grabs him, telling him that the rest is up to him before kicking him back to the arena while descending to her own elimination.
 She apologizes to Universe 7 for being eliminated and tells Android 17 he better not lose.

 Shortly after the Tournament of Power, 18, along with 17, help the Z fighters fight off henchmen that Moro has sent to Earth.
+She, along with the other allies, lends Goku some of her power to finish off Moro once and for all.
+Years later, Android 18 is approached by Piccolo to follow him to the newly found Red Ribbon army base and along with Gohan, Piccolo, Krillin, Goten, and Trunks.
+There, she participates in the battle against Cell Max, a revamped version of Cell created by Dr. Gero's grandson, Dr. Hedo.

 Android 18 appears in Dragon Ball Super: Super Hero alongside Krillin, to assist Gohan and company in countering the resurrected Red Ribbon Army.